TPP Dead, TTIP Dying, But The EU And Canada Seem Determined To Ram Through CETA Deal Without Proper Scrutiny

-from the who's-next? dept
+from the cost-benefit-analysis,-what's-that? dept

 The death of TPP has now been confirmed by Donald Trump himself in a short video posted to YouTube.
 As Mike wrote recently, the other huge trade deal, TTIP, is now in limbo, probably dying, and there are rumors that even the low-profile Trade in Services Agreement (TISA) has been put on ice pending instructions from the new President.
 Doubtless attempts will be made to revivify them, and if those fail, there will certainly be further so-called "trade" deals -- which actually go way beyond trade -- that seek to bring in all the bad things that Techdirt has been warning about for years.

 But alongside TPP, TTIP and TISA, there is one deal that is teetering on the brink of success.
 CETA is a smaller-scale agreement between the EU and Canada, but it's more important than it looks.
 It allows US companies with subsidiaries in Canada to use the agreement's corporate sovereignty provisions to sue the EU -- and there are 42,000 such companies according to one analysis (pdf).
 As a result, CETA has been called "TTIP by the backdoor," since it would provide a handy way for US companies to put pressure on EU nations even if TTIP suffers the same fate as TPP.

 Perhaps because CETA looks increasingly like the last hope for the establishment to push through an old-style trade deal, there is now an unseemly haste on both sides of the Atlantic to ram it through the ratification process as quickly as possible, with as little scrutiny as possible.
 That's most clearly seen in the EU, where the normal procedures for approval have been thrown out of the window, as this post explains: